Ageing within the upper third of the face causes horizontal creases in the forehead, deflation of the brow fat pad and descent of the eyebrows.

 This can also occur in younger patients leading to crowding of the eye-brow complex and a tired and concerned appearance.
 By crowding the eyelids, it can also make the upper lid skin appear hooded giving the impression of excess skin.
 The contour of the brow also changes with loss of the natural arc.
 Repositioning the brow and forehead not only raises the brow and enhances the eye area, but also restores the youthful shape to the bowline.

-The procedure for rejuvenation of the forehead and eyebrows is known as a brow lift.
+The procedure for rejuvenation of the forehead and eyebrow is known as a brow lift and also eyebrow lift.
 There are several ways to lift the brow surgically and these include the endoscopic brow lift, or 'keyhole brow-lift' which hides small incisions of about incisions behind the hairline.